Mamadou Mariem Diallo

+Mamadou Mariem Diallo (born 2 March 1967) is a Senegalese former footballer who played as a defender.

+Club career

+Diallo played for Ligue 1 (Senegal) club Port Autonome between 1991 and 1994.

+International career

-Mamadou Mariem Diallo (born 2 March 1967) is a Senegalese footballer.
-He played in ten matches for the Senegal national football team from 1993 to 1994.
+He played in forty-six matches for the Senegal national football team from 1987 to 1994.
 He was also named in Senegal's squad for the 1992 African Cup of Nations tournament.